inviti8/heavymeta_docs/README.md

     ]
 ```

-&nbsp;Joplin is used for generating the markdown.
+&nbsp;Joplin is used for generating the markdown: https://joplinapp.org/

 Once done adding all new notes in Joplin, and ready to test, delete all markdown folders, and '_resources' folder.